Copy-Paste Workflow

 Scenario: copy an error message from a log tail

-6. Press $ → line end (or extend with j for multiple lines)
+$for line end (or extend withjfor multiple lines) - Press

 Common Pitfalls